JGarza189/neuroblastoma-2025/README.md

 ## Computer Set-up

 To run simulations and reproduce the results presented in this study, you can use the **Jupyter Notebook interface**, a graphical user interface (GUI) that allows for interactive control of simulation parameters and real-time visualization of outputs.
 Alternatively, simulations may be executed through the **command line interface (CLI)** for a more automated, script-based workflow.

 ### Required Software

-Before getting started, make sure the following tools and libraries are installed on your system:
+Before getting started, ensure the following tools and libraries are installed on your system:

 #### Software

 - **Python 3.9 or higher**
-- **Jupyter Notebook** (or JupyterLab)
+- **Jupyter Notebook**
 - **Git** – for cloning the repository and using the command line

 #### Python Libraries